Monsoon session: PM Modi govt to introduce key reforms bills in Parliament today

 New Delhi, Sep 19: It looks like the Indian parliament will not take any weekend break during this monsoon session.
 On Saturday, the first weekend in which they would be working, Prime Minister Narendra Modi's government is expected to introduce key reforms bills and push legislations brought during last few months to tackle the novel coronavirus situation.

 According to reports, the Union labour ministry will introduce The Occupational Safety, Health And Working Conditions Code, 2020.
-The bills aims to consolidate and amend the laws regulating the safety, health and working conditions of workers in factories and other workplaces.
+The bills aim to consolidate and amend the laws regulating the safety, health and working conditions of workers in factories and other workplaces.

 The Industrial Relations Code, 2020 or the amendments to the laws relating to Trade Unions, conditions of employment in industrial establishment or undertaking, investigation and settlement of industrial disputes and the Social Security code will also be introduced in the Lok Sabha.